Ora Pescovitz: Career

 In July 2017, Pescovitz became the seventh president of Oakland University, a doctoral research institution with over 16,000 graduate and undergraduate students.
 She succeeded George Hynd.
 Since her appointment, she has focused on increasing student success, academic achievement, and community engagement.
 She was the second Jewish president in the school's history.
 Her leadership was marked by her efforts to foster inclusivity and diversity.
 One of her first initiatives as president was the creation of the position of chief diversity officer to oversee the university's Office of Diversity, Equity, and Inclusion (DEI).
 She later critiqued DEI frameworks for unintentionally excluding Jewish students, emphasizing the need for reform to prevent divisiveness.
 Under her leadership, Oakland University has seen growth in both campus infrastructure and reputation, garnering numerous regional and national awards.
 Pescovitz holds leadership roles on several boards, including the Horizon League and the NCAA Division I board of directors.

 In September 2023, her contract was extended to June 2031.
 In 2024, she donated $1.33 million to the Pescovitz Presidential Scholarship.
 This funding aims to enhance opportunities for deserving students, making higher education more accessible and supporting their academic journeys.
 Pescovitz serves as the chair of the board of directors for the Horizon League.

-In a new American Enterprise Institute report ranking 446 college presidents who served between 2000 and 2023, Oakland University’s president, Ora Hirsch Pescovitz, was ranked 37^{th} overall.
-Pescovitz’s ranking jumps to 11^{th} when taking into account that she is one of only 134 of the ranked presidents who are currently still in their presidential roles.
+In a new American Enterprise Institute report ranking 446 college presidents who served between 2000 and 2023, Oakland University's president, Ora Hirsch Pescovitz, was ranked 37th overall.
+Pescovitz's ranking jumps to 11th when taking into account that she is one of only 134 of the ranked presidents who are currently still in their presidential roles.